OfficeDev/VBA-content/VBA/Word-VBA/articles/document-save-method-word.md

 _NoPrompt_ (Optional)

-True to have Microsoft Word automatically save all documents; False to have Word prompt the user to save each document that has changed since it was last saved.
+If `true`, then Word automatically saves all documents.
+If `false`, then Word prompts the user to save each document that has changed since it was last saved.

 _OriginalFormat_ (Optional)